 Shakespeare Unlimited: Episode 23

 From the Shakespeare Unlimited podcast series.
 Originally published April 22, 2015, updated and rebroadcast October 18, 2017. © Folger Shakespeare Library.
 All rights reserved.
-Produced for the Folger Shakespeare Library by Richard Paul.
+This episode, "Thou Dost But Say 'Tis So," was produced for the Folger Shakespeare Library by Richard Paul.
 Garland Scott is the associate producer.
 Edited by Gail Kern Paster and Esther Ferington.
 We had help from Nick Moorbath at Evolution Recording Studios in Oxford and Jonathan Charry at public radio station WAMU.

 MICHAEL WITMORE: There is one sure way to start a fight in Shakespeare-land.
 If you’d like to see two Shakespeareans up in each other’s grills, there’s one thing to do.
 Just start a sentence by saying: “Okay.
 This is something that we can absolutely say for sure about Shakespeare.”
 Let’s get ready to rumble.